rnmapbox/maps/example/README.md

 npm start
 ```

+*Note*: if modules were added to base lib you might need to run `npm start --reset-cache` because we're using `babel` to [rewrite imports](https://github.com/react-native-mapbox-gl/maps/pull/778)

 ## Run Android Simulator

 * Start Android emulator
 * Run `adb reverse tcp:8081 tcp:8081` to forward port to packager(needed for hot reloading, if you're not developing you can skip this step).
 * Run `react-native run-android` from `example` directory

 **NOTE**